 Texas Longhorn Inventory

 After the educational part, it is time to purchase the first cattle.
 It is good to purchase the best cattle affordable right at first but some don't choose to go for the high priced ones right up front.
 Go to the ranch site and select on-line from 200 cattle, in inventory, ready to start your special herd.
 Purchase by age, pedigree, color or style.
 It is up to your own taste to start wherever your heart selects.
 Pick an age or sex and see what is offered.
 Some ranches sell higher and some lower.
 If you want to spend a lot of money pick the very best ones.
 Make it fit your budget.

-Unlike many other Longhorn sites, the Dickinson Cattle Co Inc site has 30 times more educational info on the cattle than just "high pressure sales stuff."
-Sales are important to the ranch, but getting a solid business start assures long term success -- that is really big.
+Unlike many other Longhorn sites, the Dickinson Cattle Co site has 300 times more educational info on the cattle than just "high pressure sales stuff."
+Sales are important to the ranch, but helping every entry level buyer get a solid business start assures long term success to everyone -- that is really big.

 After going back and forth through all the educational articles if you still have questions, call 740 758 5050.
 We are always happy to dedicate a few minutes for the entry level person to get going.
 Now, saddle up and get ready to enjoy this exciting new world.